 This park became my instant favorite tourist attraction in Taipei.
 It’s free to explore the park unless you want to go inside Chiang Kai-shek Shilin Residence which was converted into a museum.

 The park is surrounded by different types of colorful flowers.
 There is a rose garden that has different varieties of roses.
-There’s also a tulip garden which blooms during spring around late February to early March.
+There’s also a tulip garden that blooms during spring around late February to early March.